In This Article

 Good question—and there's no real wrong answer, particularly with cream formulas.
 (When using powder, most experts will tell you to use a brush.)
 But no matter your preferred approach, you want to make sure you're massaging the product into the skin in circular motions to boost circulation and warm the formula, so it really melts into pores.
 (This is essential for getting that poreless look, according to the pros.)

-As for standout brushes, every expert has his or her favorite.
-One popular choice is this dual concealer and foundation brush from It Cosmetics—the ultra-soft synthetic bristles gently knead the product into the skin for an airbrush finish, and the smaller, concealer-sized brush reaches tough angles, like the area around the nose.
+As for standout brushes, every expert has their favorite.
+One popular choice is this dual concealer and foundation brush from It Cosmetics—the ultra-soft synthetic bristles gently knead the product into the skin for an airbrush finish, and the smaller, concealer brush reaches tough angles like the area around the nose.

 In fact, a face mist provides an extra dose of glowy hydration with zero cakiness.
 (And if you did apply powder, it helps sop up any excess.)
 Hold the bottle several inches away from your face, and gently press and pat the product into your skin.

-This post was originally published on November 2, 2015.
+This post was originally published on at an earlier date and has since been updated.